-120 For prisoners, disenfranchisement varies by jurisdiction: while South Australia and the ACT protect prisoners' right to vote regardless of sentence length, federal law and most state/territory laws remove voting rights for sentences over specified periods (three years federally, varying from one to five years in different states), affecting approximately 10,000 prisoners in the 2022 Federal election.
+For prisoners, disenfranchisement varies by jurisdiction: while South Australia and the ACT protect prisoners' right to vote regardless of sentence length, federal law and most state/territory laws remove voting rights for sentences over specified periods (three years federally, varying from one to five years in different states), affecting approximately 10,000 prisoners in the 2022 Federal election.
 People serving a prison sentence of three years or longer in Australia, regardless of jurisdiction, are not eligible to vote in federal elections or referendums until they are released [Commonwealth Electoral Act 1918 (Cth)].
 In the 2022 Federal election this saw approximately 10,000 prisoners disenfranchised.
 Only South Australia and the Australian Capital Territory protect prisoners' right to vote regardless of sentence length.
 In the Northern Territory, where more than 1 percent of the total population is currently imprisoned and 84 percent of adult prisoners are Aboriginal and Torres Strait Islander, prisoners serving a sentence of three years or more are ineligible to vote [Electoral Act 2004 (NT)].
-In New South Wales prisoners serving a sentence of 12 months or more are ineligible to vote [Parliamentary Electorates and Elections Act 1912 (NSW)].
-In Victoria prisoners serving a sentence of five years months or more are ineligible to vote [Electoral Act 2004 (NT)].
-In Queensland prisoners serving a sentence of three years or more are ineligible to vote [Electoral Act 2002 (VIC)].
-In prisoners serving a sentence of one year or more are ineligible to vote [Electoral Act 1992 (QLD)].
-In Western Australia prisoners serving a sentence of one year or more are ineligible to vote [Electoral Act 1992 (QLD)].
-In Western Australia of three years months or more are ineligible to vote [Electoral Act 1907 (WA]].
+In New South Wales prisoners serving a sentence of five years months or more are ineligible to vote [Electoral Act 2004 (NT)].
+In Queensland prisoners serving a sentence of five years or more are ineligible to vote [Electoral Act 2002 (VIC)].
+In Settern Australia prisoners serving a sentence of one year or more are ineligible to vote [Electoral Act 1907 (WA)].
 In Tasmania prisoners serving a sentence of three years months or more are ineligible to vote [Electoral Act 2004 (TAS)].
-121 Section 93(8)(a) of the Commonwealth Electoral Act 1918 continues to be used to prevent some Australians from exercising their right to

-121 Section 93(8)(a) of the Commonwealth Electoral Act 1918 continues to be used to prevent some Australians from exercising their right to vote because they can be deemed to be of 'unsound mind'.
+Section 93(8)(a) of the Commonwealth Electoral Act 1918 continues to be used to prevent some Australians from exercising their right to vote because they can be deemed to be of 'unsound mind'.
 This has a disproportionate impact on people with intellectual disabilities and cognitive impairments.
-Between 2008-2012, more than 28,000 people were removed from the electoral roll due to the "unsound mind" provisions.
+Between 2008-2012, more than 28,000 people were removed from the electoral roll due to the 'unsound mind'' provisions.
 Successive Australian governments have consistently failed to act on the Australian Law Reform Commission's 2014 'Equality, Capacity and Disability in Commonwealth Laws' report.
-This report called for section 93(8) of the Electoral Act to be amended to: (i) focus on a person's decision-making ability with respect to enrolment and voting in the relevant elector; and (ii) give consideration for decision making support and assistance when determining if a person meets the threshold.
-122 Including Aboriginal and Torres Strait Islander people, people with disabilities, those in aged care or hospital and prisoners.
-Many
+This report called for section 93(8) of the Electoral Act to be amended to: (i) focus on a person's decision-making ability with respect to enrolment and voting in the relevant election; and (ii) give consideration for decision making support and assistance when determining if a person meets the threshold.

-122 Including Aboriginal and Torres Strait Islander people, people with disabilities, those in aged care or hospital and prisoners.
+Including Aboriginal and Torres Strait Islander people, people with disabilities, those in aged care or hospital and prisoners.
 Many Aboriginal and Torres Strait Islander people in Australia are unable to exercise their right to vote due to requirements for identification documents that some Indigenous people do not have.
 The Australian Electoral Commission does not use auto-enrolment processes for parts of remote Australia, creating a further barrier to voting that disproportionately impacts Aboriginal and Torres Strait Islander people.
 While 97.8 percent of eligible Australians are enrolled to vote, only 92.9% of Aboriginal and Torres Strait Islander Australians are enrolled to vote as [at 20 June 2024].
 In Western Australia just 86.1 percent and in the Northern Territory just 87.9 percent of Aboriginal and Torres Strait islander Peoples have been able to enrol to vote [as at 30 June] See Australian Electoral Commission data : Australian Electoral Commission.
 (2024).
 Indigenous enrolment rate (Updated at 3 September 2024) [Dataset].